Pittenweem, a fascinating fishing village on Scotland's Fife Coast

 Pittenweem Harbour, Fife, Scotland

-Pittenweem is one of a chain of historic villages along the Fife Coast all of which display similar architecture dating back hundreds of years.
+Pittenweem is one of a chain of historic villages along the Fife Coast.
+These villages all display similar architecture dating back hundreds of years.

-The name Pittenweem is derived from the Gaelic for ‘cave place’, which is apposite because here can be found St. Fillan’s Cave, named after an early (7th century) Christian missionary.
+The name Pittenweem is derived from the Gaelic for ‘cave place’.
+This is apposite because here can be found St. Fillan’s Cave, named after an early (7th century) Christian missionary.
 Other information:

 • A Priory was established at Pittenweem in the 13th century.